 The Board is ultimately responsible for the system of internal controls and reviewing its effectiveness.
 Acting as the third line of defence, the Internal Audit function provides assurance over the operation of the system of internal controls and that the risk management, governance and internal control processes are operating effectively.
-Specifically it:

-- Provides independent assurance to the ACC, the Board and to Sun Life Financial Inc. as to the effectiveness and adequacy of the internal control system; - Operates under the WWG Chief Internal Auditor's mandate that is reviewed and approved annually; and - Is responsible for assessing whether an effective and adequate internal control framework is adopted by management.
-In carrying out this mandate, the Internal Audit function has the authority to audit and investigate any activity, with unrestricted access to records, information and personnel throughout the organisation relevant to the performance of the Internal Audit function.
+The Internal Audit function operates under the WWG Chief Internal Auditor's mandate that is reviewed and approved annually and provides independent assurance to the ACC, the Board and to Sun Life Financial Inc. as to the effectiveness and adequacy of the internal control system.
+It is responsible for assessing whether an effective and adequate internal control framework is adopted by management.
+In carrying out its mandate, the Internal Audit function has the authority to audit and investigate any activity, with unrestricted access to records, information and personnel throughout the organisation relevant to the performance of the Internal Audit function.